Compact CCD Spectrometers

 - Round-to-Linear Fiber Bundles Optimized for Spectrometer Use Available Separately Below

 Thorlabs' fiber-based, compact, Czerny-Turner spectrometers are available in three models.
-Two are sub-nanometer resolution models that provide detection in the 350 - 700 nm or 500 - 1000 nm range.
-A third model offers a wide 200 - 1000 nm spectral range with better than 2 nm resolution.
+Two are sub-nanometer accuracy models that provide detection in the 350 - 700 nm or 500 - 1000 nm range.
+A third model offers a wide 200 - 1000 nm spectral range with better than 2 nm accuracy.
 With a footprint that measures roughly the size of a portable hard drive (122 mm x 79 mm x 29.5 mm), the performance of these spectrometers is ideal for educational applications or fiber-based systems.
 Each unit comes amplitude corrected and is shipped with a calibration report.

 Although small, the unit shares features with larger, more expensive spectrometers such as the ability to be synchronized via a TTL trigger input (up to 100 Hz) and to automatically compensate for noise created by dark current.
 The three models share the same design with the CCD chips, gratings, and lenses being optimized for the specified wavelength range.